albapepper/Scoracle/README.md

 The app auto-configures:
 - Frontend: Astro static build (from `astro-frontend`)
 - Backend: Python serverless function at `/api`

-If you encounter Vercel errors referencing `scoracle-svelte` (missing path or build errors), this usually comes from legacy build/install scripts.
-You can safely remove `scripts/vercel-build.sh` and `scripts/vercel-install.sh`, and verify your Vercel Project Settings' Root Directory is empty or points to the repo root.

 ## 📄 License